ericliu515515/MathNotic/README.md

-# MathNotic

-The file Rudin.pdf is now renamed Introduction to analysis.pdf
+# The file Rudin.pdf is now renamed Introduction to analysis.pdf